On the prowl? Tiger arriving at Masters, unsure of playing

 AUGUSTA, Ga.
 (AP) — A comeback unlike any other for Tiger Woods might start at the Masters.

-Just over 13 months since Woods damaged his right leg so badly he said doctors considered amputation, Woods arrived at Augusta National on Sunday afternoon and warmed up on a range where there were more photographers than players.
+Just over 13 months since Woods damaged his right leg so badly he said doctors considered amputation, he tweeted he was headed to Augusta National on Sunday without yet deciding whether to play.

-Woods hit balls for about 20 minutes and then got in a cart and headed to the course, which is closed Sunday afternoon to everyone except players and caddies.

-Already a star attraction, the hype over the five-time Masters champion is higher than ever after a violent single-car crash that looked as though it might end his career.
+“I will be heading up to Augusta today to continue my preparation and practice.
+It will be a game-time decision on whether I compete,” Woods wrote.

 The Masters does not have a firm deadline to commit like regular tour events.
 It is an invitation tournament, and players typically notify the club only if they do not plan to play.